 (ii) the child is an absentee student as defined in the School Education Act 1999 section 32.

+(3) Subsection (2) does not authorise an officer to move a child to —

-(3) A lock-up (including a place that is prescribed as a lock-up for the purposes of the Court Security and Custodial Services Act 1999) is not a safe place for the purposes of subsection (2).
+(a) a lock-up (including a place that is prescribed as a lock-up for the purposes of the Court Security and Custodial Services Act 1999); or

+(b) a secure care facility.

 (4) An officer does not need a warrant to exercise the power in subsection (2).

 (5) When exercising the power in subsection (2) an officer may use reasonable force and assistance.